-The son of Larry & Linda Kolopajlo, Jimmy is 13 years old.
+The son of Larry & Linda Kolopajlo, Jimmy is 14 years old.
 Like other boys his age, Jimmy enjoys swimming, video games, taking walks, and watching movies.
-He plays percussion in the school band and loves to play the piano, snare drum and bells at home.
-He is the statistician for his school football team.
-Jimmy can often be found cheering for his 14 year old brother, Joey, at his soccer games and cross country and track meets.
+He will begin high school in the fall and be a member of the Northview High School Marching Band.
+Jimmy can often be found cheering for his 15 year old brother, Joey, at his soccer games and cross country and track meets.

 Jimmy has always loved the outdoors and spent many days playing on the swing set and in the sandbox.
 He and Joey climbed trees and caught lightning bugs and swam for hours in our pool.
 Jimmy loved our annual trip to Grand Haven to run through the waves of Lake Michigan.
 He absolutely treasured his many summers at Camp Christopher for Family Camp.
 Riding his jeep and dressing up in costumes passed the time away.
 He was a proud Cub Scout and crossed over to Boy Scouts.
 Unfortunately, Jimmy is unable to participate in these activities any longer.